-On this blog, I have discussed the only two (Finasteride and Minoxidil) FDA approved drugs to treat hair loss many times in the past.
+On this blog, I have often discussed the only two (Finasteride and Minoxidil) FDA approved drugs to treat hair loss.
 Finasteride is an oral drug that inhibits the enzyme 5α-reductase, which in effect then reduces the harmful-to-hair dihydrotestosterone (DHT).
 Minoxidil is an antihypertensive medication that also happens to benefit scalp hair when used topically.

 In this post I will discuss the most popular “true” anti-androgen in the world: Spironolactone.